 Test the remediated PDF with a screen reader like NVDA (Windows, free), JAWS (Windows), or VoiceOver (Mac).
 Navigate using headings, tables, and forms to ensure everything works correctly.

 Problem: Screen readers cannot interpret untagged documents.
-Tags provide the document structure (headings, paragraphs, lists, tables) that assistive technologies need.
+Tags provide the document structure that assistive technologies need.

 Remediation: Add Tags to Document in Adobe Acrobat Pro → Tools → Accessibility → Add Tags to Document.